AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

     * (on Microsoft Windows) `sdk.bat start`
     * (on Linux or Apple Mac OS) `AEM_HOME=[local AEM Author installation] ./sdk.sh start` If you have defined the environment variable in the sdk.sh file, specifying it at the command line is optional.
-The option to define the environment variable at the command line is provided to allow you to quickly execute the command without updating the shell script.
+The option to define the environment variable at the command line is provided to execute the command without updating the shell script.

     ![start-sdk-command](assets/start-sdk.png)